mjstn/MarkWorldCodeModules/Readme.txt

 ProxSensors
 Use an Arduino nano to monitor up to 8 VL53L0X IR time of flight distance measurement units.
 Respond to a host as to what ranges are current for each unit in either polling or automatic periodic sending of the values for the sensors.

+Esp32_VL53L0X
+C source for support of the VL53L0X time-of-flight proximity sensors by ST Micro.
+This is fairly rough and minimal code in the form of a .c and a .h file.
+This code does NOT do the complex calibrations required for precise measurements so it is 'as is' but I have found it useful.
+The code assumes use in Esp32 esp-idf environment using FreeRTOS and also the Mark-World I2C wrapper routines also in this repository.

+Esp32_I2C
+This is mostly a wrapper around some esp-idf i2c calls that make I2C calls a little bit higher level than the low level esp-idf calls.
+This code is used for example in the Esp32_VL53L0X module

 ServoTestWithLcdDisplay
 Use an Arduino Nano to read a potentiometer and then set a servo.
 Very basic program to just test if the servo is operating.